garimasc/emotional_classification/README.md

 - *Every moment spent with you feels like a beautiful dream come true.* is labeled as *love*, whereas the classfier identifies it as *joy*.
 This may not be entirely inaccurate as the text has a predominant joyous tone, however our model is unable to capture the romance embedded in the text.

 ## Next Steps
+Moving forward, we can incorporate several techniques to increase the model classification and interpretation:

+1. Class Imbalance: To better handle underrepresented emotions like *surprise* and *love*, we will explore techniques such as oversampling (e.g., SMOTE), undersampling the majority classes, and adjusting class weights in the loss function.
+These methods can help improve recall for minority classes without sacrificing overall accuracy.

+2. Data Augmentation: As I mentioned before, while we have a large number of samples, most of them share a specific structure and a limited vocabulary.
+We would like to expand the dataset to include more varied sources of emotion-labeled texts to increase generalizability.

+3. Model Interpretability: Conducting a deeper error analysis will help identify patterns in misclassifications, particularly in cases where emotions like *love* and *joy* overlap.

+4. Real-Time Classification: Finally, integrating the model into a real-time emotion detection system for applications like sentiment analysis in customer service or social media monitoring could demonstrate its practical utility.
+Fine-tuning the model for such applications and evaluating its performance on live data will be the ultimate test of its effectiveness.